keyule/KuGou-API/README.md

 ##### Required
 Field | Description
 ------------ | -------------
-rankid | rankid of the list you want
+rankid | The rank's unique id

 >**Note:** Rank ID can be obtained from the list of rankings above